cliosight/Docs/Spec.md

 **Data warehouse** - Google Big Query

 ### Running Multiple SQL Statements <a name="multiplestatements"></a>
 Execution of multiple SQL queries is enabled in the admin console and report creation.
 In reports however, only the final `SELECT` statement is used.
 The preceeding queries can be used for fetching real-time, dynamic intermediate values for replacing variables used in the final query.
 Check out [this example](#report_example).

-### Advanced File Storage <a name="afiles"></a>
-This platform provides extra functionalities for files uploaded through a form.
-The [free tier](#freetier) will allow a max of 4GB storage space for the in-built database and files.
-Like other components, files are also equipped with access control methods.

 ### Leveraging AI <a name="ai"></a>
 To provide a better user experience through the use of AI, we have added code generators for the two types of syntaxes used within the platform.